Frequently Asked Questions

 By using a bus for transportation, CHC can offer a much greater variety of hikes.
 For instance, hikes with different starting and ending points can be done more easily with a bus.
 One of the key benefits of using a bus is that it has a professional driver, which can make the ride after the hike more relaxing and potentially safer than private vehicles driven by hikers who may be sleepy following the physical exertion of the hike.
 The bus also allows hikers the option of reading, sleeping, or socializing during the ride to and from the hike location.

 Can things be left on the bus during the hike?

 Yes, hikers can leave non-valuable items, such as reading material, extra food or a change of clothes, on the bus during the hike.
 Valuables should never be left on the bus and neither CHC nor the bus company is responsible for any lost or stolen items.

 Are there post hike refreshments and, if so, are they included in the price of the hike?

-At the end of the hike, beer and a variety of soft drinks, iced tea, or lemonade, as well as snacks are available for the hikers.
-The cost of the beer and soft drinks is $2.00 and $1.00, respectively, and the snacks are complimentary.
-Payment is on the honor system; please be aware the hike leaders provide these refreshments from their own funds and are not reimbursed by the money hikers pay for what they consume.
+At the end of most hikes, beer, soft drinks, and snacks are available.
+The cost of the beer and soft drinks is $2.50 and $1.00, respectively, and the snacks are complimentary.
+Payment is on the honor system -- please be aware the volunteer hike leaders provide these refreshments from their own pocket and are reimbursed by the money hikers pay for what they consume.

 How much water should I bring?